Insomnia Treatment in Wylie, TX

 An additional distinction exists between insomnia that lasts for a short period (acute insomnia) and insomnia that lasts long term (chronic insomnia).

-Acute insomnia typically applies to those who experience insomnia as a result of stress or other serious events going on in their personal lives.
+According to Sleep Foundation acute insomnia typically applies to those who experience insomnia as a result of stress or other serious events going on in their personal lives.
 For example, you may find it difficult to sleep for several weeks after the passing of a loved one, but eventually your sleep schedule will stabilize again.
 In addition to stress, other common causes of acute insomnia include:

 - New medications